Overcoming Barriers Plans for the Future

 Training professionals globally which will give families access to support locally and earlier in the conflict.

 - We are developing a second mental health online training in collaboration with William James College.
 Work has already begun on the content and we expect it to be available by the end of 2020.
 Stay tuned for updates!

-Until then, our 28 hour online training entitledHigh Conflict Coparenting: Interventions for Children’s Alignment and Resistance continues to attract clinicians worldwide.
+Until then, our 28 hour online training entitled High Conflict Coparenting: Interventions for Children’s Alignment and Resistance continues to attract clinicians worldwide.
 We’ve expanded enrollment and participation.
-You can still sign up for the January 2019 session which ends in June.
+Next session begins September 1.

-- Effective and accessible family-centered programs
+- Inform effective and accessible family-centered programs

-- Professional development and training
+- Professional development, consultation and training

 - Education to advance the field of knowledge